Emmotes/ic_spoilers/docs/season_4.md

         "amt": 60
     }],
     "requirements": "",
-    "description": {"desc": "Increase the base effect of $(upgrade_name id) to $(amt)% per stack and you only lose half of your existing stacks when changing areas instead of all of them."}, "id": 1503,
+    "description": {"desc": "Increases the base effect of $(upgrade_name id) to $(amt)% per stack and $source only loses half of her existing stacks when changing areas instead of all of them."}, "id": 1503,
     "flavour_text": "",
     "graphic_id": 0,